top of page

 You have to change stations in Paris from Gare du Nord to Gare de Lyon, which can take about half an hour on the Paris RER line (it's only two stops, though we recommend you leave at least 50 minutes for the entire transfer - you have about an hour and a quarter to get the connection).
 See our guide to How to transfer between train stations across Paris.
 At Gare de Lyon, you board a TGV high speed train to 'Lyon Part-Dieu' station.

-Miss your connection in Paris?
+Miss your connection?

 On arrival at Lyon Part Dieu station